 Top Places to Go Sledding for Seattle-Area Kids and Families

-Sledding and tubing is the definition of a screaming good time.
-Here are five places to enjoy the simple pleasures of sliding down a hill.
-Don't forget to check conditions before you go.
+Sledding is the definition of a screaming-good time.
+Here are six places to enjoy the simple pleasures of sliding down a hill on a sled, tube or other slippery thing.
+Don't forget to check conditions before you go, dres warmly, bring a change of clothes, plenty of snacks and a thermos of hot cocoa.
 (See also our guides on skiing and snowshoeing,)

 And if you have other sledding tips, please post below in comments or email email@example.com.

-1. Snoqualmie Tubing Area.
 Off I-90 at exit 53, The Summit at Snoqualmie's tubing center is hugely popular with kids and grown-ups and a great way to wear kids out fast.
 You can either walk back to the top of the hill or ride your tube back up using a rope tow.
 The Summit recommends that children be at least three years old before tubing, but does not restrict admission for families with younger children who want to try.
-Children less than 42 inches tall can ride double with a parent.
-There is a small café with restrooms onsite, or, for more seating and options, the brand-new Silver Fir Day Lodge is nearby.
+Tip: Children less than 42 inches tall can ride double with a parent.
+There is a small café with restrooms onsite, or, for more seating and options, the brand-new Silver Fir Day Lodge is nearby (though a bit of a walk).

-Fee: Regular admission for a two-hour session for children five and under costs $5, while all others pay $18-$23.
-Summit season pass holders pay only a $5 tube-rental fee (personal sledding devices are prohibited).
+Fee: Regular admission for a two-hour session for children five and under costs $5, while all others pay $20–$23.
+Summit season passholders pay only a $5 tube-rental fee (personal sledding devices are prohibited).
+Important: Book your session online before you go to make sure there's space.
+(Seahwaks games = great time to go.)

 Hours: Friday–Saturday, 9 a.m.–9 p.m.; Sundays and holidays 9 a.m.–5:45 p.m. (check the website, hours may vary).
 Check the website for hours and conditions.

-2. Mt.
-Rainier National Park.
-The only place where sledding is permitted in the national park is the designated snow play area immediately north of the upper parking lot at Paradise, which you can access through the Nisqually entrance to the park.
+The only place where sledding is permitted in the national park is the designated snow play areaimmediately north of the upper parking lot at Paradise, which you can access through the Nisqually entrance to the park.
 (The entrance to the park is located about 87 miles from Seattle, about 65 from Tacoma.)

 This ungroomed area, open starting on Jan.
 18, is supervised by park rangers.
 It is near the Jackson Visitor Center, where families can get food, use restrooms, and warm up between 10 a.m. and 4:30 p.m.
 Wooden toboggans and sleds with metal runners are prohibited.
 You can also take guided snowshoe walks from the center.